ckuelker/quick-guide-en-us/Dev/Python/Best-Practice/python-best-practice.md

 ## IDE

-This sections contains only IDE and editors that I have Python experience with.
+This section contains only IDE and editors that I have Python experience with.
-Be aware that this section is incomplete.
+Note that this section is incomplete.

 ### Vim